Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 post-incremented once when a draw stream passes snapshot admission; rejected arguments or entropy do not consume it.
-Further blocks are `sha512Half(previousBlock)`. `dice` rejects zero sides and uses deterministic 32-bit rejection sampling rather than biased modulo reduction. `random` accepts one through 512 requested bytes, rounds its internal generation length to a 32-byte boundary, and writes only the requested prefix.
+Further blocks are `sha512Half(previousBlock)`. `dice` rejects zero sides and uses deterministic unsigned big-endian 32-bit rejection sampling rather than biased modulo reduction. `random` accepts one through 512 requested bytes, rounds its internal generation length to a 32-byte boundary, and writes only the requested prefix.
 Missing, malformed, future, older-than-one-ledger, or below-tier entropy makes either draw return